 Where a person is convicted of a criminal offence in Canada, the record is registered against that person for life with the Royal Canadian Mounted Police (RCMP).

-A criminal record is an entry in a register administered by the Royal Canadian Mounted Police (RCMP) throughout Canada.
-The criminal record is available through the Canadian Police Information Centre (CPIC) to all police services, authorized agencies and USA law enforcement can have access to your criminal record.
+The criminal record is available through the Canadian Police Information Centre (CPIC) to all police services, customs, authorized agencies and USA law enforcement.

 When you apply for a job or clearances an employer will see that you have a criminal record, by requesting a criminal record check.

 Persons with a criminal record may encounter have issues with employment.
 Many employers require a criminal record check, and will not hire someone with a criminal conviction.
 If you wish to work in a government agency you may find that employment is denied or you may be required to obtain a criminal record suspension (pardon) before considered for work.

 When dealing with family law or child custody issues a judge can take into consideration the criminal record as evidence of the person’s character.
 A criminal record could be considered evidence of bad character which may have an impact on who or under what terms child custody or visitation rights maybe granted.

 In regards to educational institutions such as medicine, security, child care and businesses involving money e.g. banking or accounting, having a criminal record may disqualify the student from attending or graduating.